Laboratory analysis of cosmetic PFAS

 Global efforts to limit PFAS rely on frameworks such as the Stockholm Convention on Persistent Organic Pollutants:

-- Overall objectives : Reduce PFAS emissions through coordinated actions, including the development of alternative technologies and the management of waste containing these substances.
+• Overall objectives : To reduce PFAS emissions through coordinated actions, including the development of alternative technologies and the management of waste containing these substances.

-These initiatives set out the basis for countries to incorporate specific restrictions on their industries, including cosmetics.
+These initiatives lay the groundwork for countries to incorporate industry-specific restrictions, including cosmetics.

 European regulations: a proactive fight against PFAS

-The European Union is at the forefront in regulating PFAS, based on ambitious directives:
+The European Union is at the forefront of regulating PFAS, relying on ambitious directives:

-- REACH Regulation (1907/2006) : This framework for managing chemicals classifies PFAS as a priority substance for restriction.
-In 2023, a proposal tabled by five Member States (Germany, Denmark, the Netherlands, Norway, and Sweden) aims to ban the manufacture, import, and use of 10,000 PFAS in Europe.
+• REACH Regulation (1907/2006) : This framework for managing chemicals classifies PFAS as a priority substance for restriction.
+In 2023, a proposal submitted by five Member States (Germany, Denmark, the Netherlands, Norway, and Sweden) aimed to ban the manufacture, import, and use of 10,000 PFAS within the European Union.

-- EC Regulation No. 1223/2009 : Since June 2020, certain perfluorinated substances, including PFOA, have been banned from cosmetics.
-This measure is part of a broader strategy aimed at strengthening consumer safety.
+• Regulation (EC) No 1223/2009 : Since June 2020, certain perfluorinated substances, including PFOA, have been banned in cosmetics.
+This measure is part of a broader strategy to strengthen consumer safety.

 The European Union plans a total ban on PFAS in cosmetics by 2026, requiring a rapid transition for manufacturers.